BootBlock/PoSh-Backup/README.md

         *   **Simulation Banner:** Clearly distinguishes reports generated from simulation runs.
     *   **Other Formats:** CSV, JSON, XML (CliXml), Plain Text (TXT), and Markdown (MD) also supported for data export and integration, updated to include target transfer details where appropriate.
 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
-*   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, and retention actions without making any actual changes.
+*   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention, and **post-run system actions** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`), including basic validation of Backup Target definitions.
 Optional advanced schema validation available.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the local staging directory before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives.
 *   **Flexible 7-Zip Warning Handling:** Option to treat 7-Zip warnings (exit code 1, e.g., from skipped open files) as a success for job status reporting, configurable globally, per-job, or via CLI.
 *   **Exit Pause Control:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.
+*   **NEW: Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
+This is configurable based on the final status (Success, Warnings, Failure, Any), can include a delay with a cancellation prompt, and can be forced via CLI parameters.

 ## Getting Started

 ### 1. Prerequisites
 *   **PowerShell:** Version 5.1 or higher.
 *   **7-Zip:** Must be installed.
 PoSh-Backup will attempt to auto-detect `7z.exe` in common Program Files locations or your system PATH.
 If not found, or if you wish to use a specific 7-Zip instance, you'll need to specify the full path in the configuration file. ([Download 7-Zip](https://www.7-zip.org/))
-*   **Administrator Privileges:** Required if you plan to use the Volume Shadow Copy Service (VSS) feature for backing up open/locked files.
+*   **Administrator Privileges:** Required if you plan to use the Volume Shadow Copy Service (VSS) feature for backing up open/locked files, and potentially for some Post-Run System Actions (e.g., Shutdown, Restart, Hibernate).
 *   **Network/Remote Access:** For using Backup Targets, appropriate permissions and connectivity to the remote locations (e.g., UNC shares) are necessary for the user account running PoSh-Backup.

 ### 2. Installation & Initial Setup